Report: Cohen Arranged Payment for RNC Financier After Affair With Playmate

 Broidy was a vice-chairman for the Trump campaign’s joint fund with the Republican Party during the 2016 presidential campaign, as well as the vice-chairman of the Trump Victory Fund.
 He has met with Trump frequently at Mar-a-Lago and at the White House.

-Federal prosecutors were already looking into two other payments Cohen made to women on behalf of President Trump: one to the porn star known as Stormy Daniels, and one to former Playboy model Karen McDougal.
+Federal prosecutors were already looking into two other payments Cohen made to women on behalf of President Trump: one to the adult-film actress known as Stormy Daniels, and one to former Playboy model Karen McDougal.
 The raid of Cohen’s home and office last week means that law-enforcement officials likely have access to sensitive records involving Cohen and possibly the president, which may include recorded conversations.

 The Journal reports that Cohen used some familiar tactics as he set up the Broidy payment: